The Battle of Palást (9-10 August 1552)

 “Find him and show him to Bey Ibrahim but let Devil Matthias think he had misled us.
 Bey Ibrahim, I order you to follow Devil Matthias and Sforza and beat them with your long staff all the way until you reach the Sublime Port in Istanbul.
 There, he may uncover his identity before His Majesty, the Magnificent Padisah, and save his life from the slow and painful impalement.”

 Libardi and Sebestyén were dismissed and after their punishment, they could not walk for a day but soon they limped with Bey Ibrahim to the camp of the prisoners.
-Not much later, Libardi pointed at a man who had a long, distinctive red beard and was sitting apart from the Italians who sent despising looks towards him.
+Not much later, Libardi pointed at a man who had a long, distinctive red beard and was sitting apart from the Italians who sent despising looks toward him.

 Please, subscribe here to receive updates for free of charge, and/or become a Patron of spreading history: